brownhr/AppHumanGHY/README.md

 # Appalachian Human Geography Paper

-WIP paper by Ryan, Brown, and Platt (et al.?)
+WIP paper by S. Ryan, J. Platt, and H. Brown

+More details to come later!